This story has been updated. It was originally published on January 31, 2019.

-Halfway through training for my first marathon this past summer, I lost my period.
+Halfway through training for my first marathon, I lost my period.

 I wasn’t that surprised.
 It had happened before, once at the beginning of college and again in my early 20s.
 Each came at a time when I increased my athletic endeavors, but what surprised me most were the seesawing opinions of the medical professionals I told: One was extremely concerned, another not at all, and the third gave me the answer that inspired this article: “I don’t think we really know what the effects are yet.”
 How can that be?